Akamai and the Power of Immersive Learning

 Successful Immersive Learning Strategies

-Why was this approach so effective for Akamai?
+Why was this approach so effective for the sales enablement training and brand training course we created for Akamai?
 There are a few reasons, each based on a tried principle of instructional design.

 Because the course is designed to resemble a real sales experience, the learner has to think on their feet and make nuanced decisions.
 Names, faces, details, and realistic challenges all increase the learner’s retention and help them understand how the training will have immediate benefits on the job.